nih-cfde/training-and-engagement/docs/DCC-Tutorials/MIME_types.md

 A few general rules for the MIME types are:

-- The x- prefix of a MIME subtype simply means that it is non-standard.
+- The x- prefix of a MIME subtype-identifier implies that it is non-standard i.e. not registered with IANA.
+Example Adobe Flash: application/x-shockwave-flash

-- The vnd prefix means that the MIME value is vendor specific.
+- The vnd prefix of a MIME subtype-identifier means that the MIME value is vendor specific.
+Example Microsoft Excel: application/vnd.ms-excel

 - MIME type for unknown file type is generally application/octet-stream.

-In this tutorial, we will describe how to determine MIME type for single and multiple files and append the MIME list to add new types specific to the file format.
+In this tutorial, we will describe how to determine MIME type for single and multiple files and create custom MIME types specific to the file format.

 !!! note "Prerequisites"
-    This tutorial is written for a Unix or Linux compute environment (e.g., MacOS, Linux-based HPC).
-Some of the commands require root privileges.
+    This tutorial is written for a Unix/Linux compute environment (e.g. HPC, binder, cloud platforms like AWS, XSEDE etc). **The code included in the tutorial will not work on MacOS/X.** Some of the commands require super user privileges.

 DCC example files
 -------------------